cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 *Remark on suffixes:* the suffix `.f90` is the accepted standard for all Fortran codes using the `free source form`.
-Though there are different Fortran standards, like `.f90`, `.f95`, `.f03`, `.f08` and so on, that indicate which ANSI-standard of Fortran version is used, the suffix `.f90` means that the source code is in free format, not that the code conforms to the Fortran 90 standard.
+Though there are different Fortran standards, like `.f90`, `.f95`, `.f03`, `.f08` and so on, that indicate which ANSI standard of the Fortran version is used, the suffix `.f90` means that the source code is in free format, not that the code conforms to the Fortran 90 standard.
 Code that uses the `.f90` suffix can use features from all Fortran standards.

-All Fortran compilers recognize `.f90` as suffix indicating free source form, but some may not recognize a suffix as `.f95`, `.f03`, or `.f18`.
+All Fortran compilers recognize `.f90` as a suffix indicating free source form, but some may not recognize a suffix as `.f95`, `.f03`, or `.f18`.

 Open `hello.f90` in your favorite editor.